Easy abstract art for beginners (video tutorial)

 View my full disclosure policy.

 This easy abstract painting is done over a couple of days and that’s not because it is hard to do but because I added different layers over time.
 Don’t overthink the composition and don’t be afraid of messing up.
 If you don’t like the finished abstract artwork then you can always paint over it with white and start over.
 The more layers and textures the better it will look.
 I promise.

 Materials I used for this piece of art

 - a canvas

-- artist spatula (my secret weapon)
+- artist spatula (or palette knife)(my secret weapon)